ScriBt/ScriBt.github.io/wiki_pages/usage.md

 ![Version](https://cloud.githubusercontent.com/assets/14874906/23545846/fc7e1406-0022-11e7-89ed-5e174f536a5c.png)

-Identical to Projekt's title on XDA Forum thread
+Identical to the Projekt's title on the XDA Forum thread